 The Great Otway National Park (Anglesea Heath) is one of the richest and most biodiverse areas in Victoria.
-In 2017, the state government set aside $2.3 million to ensure that the 6,510-hectares of heathlands are protected and enjoyed as an important natural, social and community asset.
-In 2018-2019, Jen project managed the development of 7 Position Papers regarding uses of this new component of the national park.
+In 2017, the state government set aside $2.3 million to ensure that the 6,510 hectares of heathlands are protected and enjoyed as an important natural, social and community asset.
+In 2018-2019, Jen project managed the development of 7 Position Papers regarding the uses of this new component of the national park.

 The Position Papers were written by Dr Tamara Boyd (Intrinsic Scope) and maps were produced by Luke Edwards (Canidae Development).